The book referred to in this article, Attached, features in this list of 34 Life Changing Self-Development Books to Read ASAP.

-- Although obviously not ideal, secure types can deal with dating both anxious and avoidant types.
-They’re comfortable enough with themselves to give anxious types all of the reassurance they need and to give avoidant types the space they need without feeling threatened themselves.
+7. Secure types can deal with dating both anxious and avoidant types.
+They’re comfortable enough with themselves to give anxious types all of the reassurance they need, and to give avoidant types the space they need without feeling threatened themselves.
 That said, secure types might seem boring for avoidants and anxious types.
 That’s because there is no drama, which is sometimes interpreted as no ‘spark’ or ‘chemistry’.
 It would take an anxious or avoidant with enough self-awareness to distinguish that lack of drama correctly.

 Can we change type?

-- Alternatively, you could make a conscious effort to move yourself to a more secure style.
-This takes a capacity to look inwards and be radically honest with yourself.
+10. Alternatively, you could make a conscious effort to move yourself to a more secure style.
+This takes building your self-knowledge.
 Therapy is an option, too.
-Anxious wants to work on self esteem.
+Those with an anxious style may need to work on self esteem.
 For avoidants, the project is more compassion and connection.
 Both the insecure types want to work on their relationships with fear.

-- On average, around 70-75% of adults remain consistently in the same attachment category at different points in their lives, with the remaining percentage reporting a change to attachment style.
-Researchers attribute the change to romantic relationships in adulthood that are so powerful that they revise our most basic beliefs towards connectedness.
+11. On average, around 70-75% of adults remain consistently in the same attachment category at different points in their lives, with the remaining percentage reporting a change to attachment style.
+Researchers attribute the change to romantic relationships in adulthood that are so powerful, that they revise our most basic beliefs towards connectedness.

 Self-awareness exercises for each type

-- Learn how to communicate your needs.
+12. Learn how to communicate your needs.
 Not only will this guarantee less anxiety for you, but it will help you to filter out inappropriate partners (how your date responds to effective communication is extremely telling).
-Effective communication is the tool of the secure attachment style (so it helps to have a role model: someone close to you, or even an ex partner, who you think had a secure attachment style).
+Effective communication is the tool of the secure attachment style.
 Practice surfacing your feelings and seeing how your date reacts.
 This is a scary prospect for an anxious attachment style, but on the other side of that fear is a lot more of a stable experience in your romantic attachments.

 Our attachment style probably explains a great deal of why our relationships have succeeded/failed in the manner they have, why we’re attracted to the people that we are, and the nature of the relationship problems that come up again and again for us.